TAkkerboom/DL2_socratic_models_team_2/blogpost.md

 The baseline we use to compare our pipeline is from the paper that originated the RPM dataset [[2]](#raven).
 In the paper, they used a Dynamically Residual Tree to solve the puzzles.
 The Dynamically Residual Tree is a tree traversal algorithm which solves the puzzle by going through the nodes.
 To get the visual encoding of the shapes, they used ResNET.
 After training, their algorithm was compared to human performance and a logical solver algorithm.

 <div align="center">
 Table 1.
-Baseline for comparison
+Baseline for comparison to SM

 | Model| accuracy   |
 |------|-------------|